Code-4-Community/jpal-backend/src/util/letter-generation/letter-generation.md

-## Extra documentation on how to write a letter generation strategy
+## Extra documentation on the letter generation strategy

 We designed the letter generation such that all you need to do is write out the structure of the letter in the form of a Javscript object.
 Here's a little guide on how you can get the letter you want!